-Fig.\ \ref{fig1} displays three cases (corresponding to the ground state and the two excited states with energies $E_2$ and $E_4$) of second-order momentum correlation maps that illustrate the above properties.
-The case of the excited state with energy $E_3$ is presented in Fig.\ \ref{figs2} of Appendix \ref{a4}.
+Fig.\ \ref{fig2} displays three cases (corresponding to the ground state and the two excited states with energies $E_2$ and $E_4$) of second-order momentum correlation maps that illustrate the above properties.
 Keeping with property (2) above, the variation of the interference patterns as a function of $\theta$ are more intense the larger the ${\cal U}$-dependent contribution of the $k_1+k_2$ terms in the total ${\cal G}$ (the $k_1+k_2$ contributions produce interference fringes parallel to the antidiagonal).
-We note the alternation from a ridge to a valley along the antidiagonal in Fig.\ \ref{fig1}(C1) (ground state at attractive ${\cal U}=-20$) and vice versa in Fig.\ \ref{fig1}(C4) ($E_2$ state independent of ${\cal U}$).
-For the ground state in the absence of interactions [Fig.\ \ref{fig1}(C2)], visible modifications (as a function of $\theta$) of a plaid-type theme persist in the interference patterns.
-For the case when the $k_1+k_2$ terms have a small (or vanishing) contribution, the variations of the maps are minimal [see Fig.\ \ref{fig1}(C3)] [or are absent, see Fig.\ \ref{fig1}(C5), top frame]; in this case, the dominance of the $\theta$-independent $k_1-k_2$ contributing terms is reflected in fringes parallel to the main diagonal.
-The bottom frame in the C5 column offers a complementary view of the $\theta$ dependence by plotting the curves ${\cal K}(\theta)=\pi {\cal G}_1^S(k_1=0,k_2=0,\theta)/(4s^2)$ that correspond to Figs.\ \ref{fig1}(C1), Figs.\ \ref{fig1}(C2), and Figs.\ \ref{fig1}(C3) for the ground state.
+We note the alternation from a ridge to a valley along the antidiagonal in Fig.\ \ref{fig2}(C1) (ground state at attractive ${\cal U}=-20$) and vice versa in Fig.\ \ref{fig2}(C4) ($E_2$ state independent of ${\cal U}$).
+For the ground state in the absence of interactions [Fig.\ \ref{fig2}(C2)], visible modifications (as a function of $\theta$) of a plaid-type theme persist in the interference patterns.
+For the case when the $k_1+k_2$ terms have a small (or vanishing) contribution, the variations of the maps are minimal [see Fig.\ \ref{fig2}(C3)] [or are absent, see Fig.\ \ref{fig2}(C5), top frame]; in this case, the dominance of the $\theta$-independent $k_1-k_2$ contributing terms is reflected in fringes parallel to the main diagonal.
+The bottom frame in the C5 column offers a complementary view of the $\theta$ dependence by plotting the curves ${\cal K}(\theta)=\pi {\cal G}_1^S(k_1=0,k_2=0,\theta)/(4s^2)$ that correspond to Figs.\ \ref{fig2}(C1), Figs.\ \ref{fig2}(C2), and Figs.\ \ref{fig2}(C3) for the ground state.